-While it seemed that these high profile companies eliminated the traditional performance model with changes that appear obvious and effortless, in Korn Ferry Hay Group’s experience, changes in performance management need to be done with thoughtful consideration to the design and change process.
+While it seemed that these high profile companies eliminated the traditional performance model with changes that appear obvious and effortless, in Korn Ferry ’s experience, changes in performance management need to be done with thoughtful consideration to the design and change process.
 Here are three key things to consider:

 1. Accept that separation is part of the solution

 The term ’performance management’ is a bit of a misnomer.
 Organizations can’t really manage performance; if they could, why would so many organisations perform so poorly?
 But organizations can define what makes up performance management: the performance outcome they wish to have, how they measure it, how they evaluate it, and how to help people perform better.
 At , the real essence of performance management is the last two – evaluating performance and helping people perform better.

 For decades, it has been assumed that these are two sides of the same coin.
 They are not.
 Performance appraisal and performance development are separate and distinct, and should be treated as such.
 If employees are going to be evaluated in some form and also encouraged to develop in ways that improve their performance, organizations need to design and manage these two separate processes.
 We encourage organizations to define an overall performance model, yet recognise the important differences between appraisal and development.